sandalsoft/fpl-data-fetcher-inserter/README.md

 3. **Data Parsing**: Validate and structure data using Pydantic models
 4. **Database Operations**: Insert/update data with upsert logic

+The database module includes enhanced schema execution that properly handles PostgreSQL functions with dollar-quoted strings by parsing SQL statements individually rather than executing the entire file as one statement.

 See [ARCHITECTURE.md](ARCHITECTURE.md) for detailed design documentation.

 ## Troubleshooting